 Move over, potatoes and pasta.
-Make way for spelt, wild rice, couscous, bulgur, brown rice, quinoa, and barley!
+Make way for spelt, wild rice, bulgur, brown rice, quinoa, and barley!
 Grains are an excellent source of protein, vitamins, iron, and dietary fiber.
 In addition, each type of grain has its own distinctive flavor, making them as tasty as they are nutritious.

 Barley is a mild-flavored grain often used to add thickness to stews and soups.
 Barley is also a great addition to casseroles with carrots, root veggies, and onions.